Optimizing Safe Flow Decompositions in DAGs: Preliminary

-\begin{proof} The excess flow $f_P$ of a path $P$ trivially makes it $w\leq f_P$-safe as it is necessitated by conservation of flow.
-If $f_P<w$, then $P$ is surely not $w$-safe, because a path decomposition can have the paths entering $P$ which exit $P$ using out-edge of an intermediate note without passing completely through $P$.
-In the worst-case, such exiting paths would leave only $f_P$ flow (by definition) passing completely through $P$, which is $<w$.
-Additionally, for a path to be safe, it must hold that $w>0$. \end{proof}

-\begin{restatable}{lemma}{flowProp} For any path in a flow graph (DAG), we have the following properties: \begin{enumerate}[(a)] \item Any subpath of a $w$-safe path is also at least $w$-safe. \item The converging and diverging criteria for a path $P=\{u_1,\cdots,u_k\}$ are equivalent to
+\begin{restatable}{theorem}{flowSafety}[Safe flow paths~\cite{KhanMMLA22}] Safety of flow decomposition satisfy the following. \begin{enumerate}[(a)] \item A path $p$ is $w$-safe iff its excess flow $f_p\geq w> 0$. \item The converging and diverging criteria for a path $p=\{u_1,\cdots,u_k\}$ are equivalent to

-\item Adding an edge $(u,v)$ to the start, or the end, of a path reduces its excess flow by \\ $f_{in}(v) - f(u,v)$, or $f_{out}(u)-f(u,v)$, respectively. \item A safe path starting (or ending) with an edge $e$ implies that the path replacing $e$ with its maximum weight sibling is also safe. \item Two safe paths cannot merge at an intermediate vertex (or vertices) and then diverge. \end{enumerate} \end{restatable}
+\item Adding an edge $(u,v)$ to the start or the end of a path in the flow graph, reduces its excess flow by $f_{in}(v) - f(u,v)$, or $f_{out}(u)-f(u,v)$, respectively. \end{enumerate} \end{restatable}

-\begin{proof} \begin{enumerate}[(a)] \item Since all flows are positive, any suffix subpath $P'$ of $P$ has $f_{P'}\geq f_P$ by truncating the corresponding negative terms in the {\em diverging criterion} of the excess flow.
-Similarly, any prefix subpath $P'$ of $P$ has $f_{P'}\geq f_P$ by truncating the corresponding negative terms in the {\em converging criterion} of the excess flow. \item Expanding the values of $f_{in}(u_i)$ and $f_{out}(v_i)$ results in the original criteria. \item Using the converging criterion in \ref{prop:altCriteria} adding an edge at the start of a path modifies its excess flow by $f(u,v)-f_{in}(v)$.
-Similarly, using the diverging criterion in \ref{prop:altCriteria} adding an edge at the end of a path modifies its excess flow by $f(u,v)-f_{out}(u)$.

-\item Let the safe path $P$ start (or end) with $e$, and consider an alternate path that replaces $e$ with its maximum weight sibling $e^*$.
-The excess flow of the alternate path can be computed by the diverging (or converging) criterion to be $f_P - f(e) + f(e') \geq f_p > 0$, making it safe.